 There is nothing more infuriating than getting ready to update your old operating system to the newest package and finding out at the last minute that you don’t have the horsepower to install it.
 For reference, terminals produced prior to 2015 most likely were outfitted with Windows 7, but current terminals on the market today, including PAR’s EverServ® 600 Series, come loaded with Windows 10.
 If your terminals haven’t been refreshed in a long time, it might be worth considering a terminal upgrade as well and tackle two problems at once.

 It shouldn’t come as a surprise, but keeping up with the latest technology is actually good for your bottom line.
 Running the current version of your operating system, no matter what platform you’re on, keeps you safe with ongoing updates, reduces the risk of cyberattacks, increases productivity, and allows you more options to better run your restaurant.

 Need help figuring out what your next steps are?
-Our team can help you determine what solution works best for you.
-Contact us today to learn about PAR’s limited-time offer on our EverServ® 600 family of terminals, or to get the scoop about our new terminal coming to market soon!
+Want to upgrade?
+Fill out the form below to contact us today and learn about PAR’s limited-time offer on our EverServ® 600 family of terminals, or to get the scoop about our new terminal coming to market soon!